Kind Lady (1951 film)

-Kind Lady is a 1951 American film noir crime film directed by John Sturges and starring Ethel Barrymore, Maurice Evans, Keenan Wynn and Angela Lansbury.
-Produced by Metro-Goldwyn-Mayer, the film is remake of the 1935 film of the same name which starred Aline MacMahon in the title role.
+Kind Lady is a 1951 American Metro-Goldwyn-Mayer crime film noir directed by John Sturges and starring Ethel Barrymore, Maurice Evans, Keenan Wynn and Angela Lansbury.
+The film is remake of the 1935 film of the same name that stars Aline MacMahon in the title role.

 Plot

-A seemingly kind painter, Henry Elcott, tricks wealthy art collector Mary Herries into letting him, his wife Ada and their baby live in her London home.
-Ada has collapsed and a doctor claims it is best she not be moved.
-It turns out to be a diabolical scheme by Elcott to sell off the artwork of Mrs. Herries and everything else of value she owns while holding her and her housemaid Rose captive in their bedrooms.
-Elcott's accomplices, Mr. and Mrs. Edwards, take over as the butler and maid.
-Elcott masquerades as the lady's nephew, come to take care of her affairs due to a sudden mental breakdown.
+Painter Henry Elcott tricks wealthy art collector Mary Herries into permitting him, his wife Ada and their baby to live in her London home.
+Ada collapses and a doctor claims that she should not be moved.
+However, Elcott schemes to sell Mrs. Herries' art collection and her other possessions while holding her and her housemaid Rose captive in their bedrooms.
+Elcott's accomplices, Mr. and Mrs. Edwards, become the butler and maid.
+Elcott masquerades as the nephew of Mrs. Herries who has come to tend to her affairs after a sudden mental breakdown.

-The criminals taunt Mrs. Herries, placing her chair near a window, having informed the neighborhood that any screams they hear would be those of a woman who has gone mad.
-In no hurry to leave, Elcott goes so far as to paint a portrait of her.
-Mrs. Edwards gets anxious that they are staying too long in the house, which Elcott intends to sell.
-Mrs. Herries tries to bribe her, but the brutal Mr. Edwards snatches the money from his wife and refuses to leave.
-Tensions rise as Mrs. Herries learns the true identity of Elcott from a portrait of his wife that he signed with his real name.
-Ada has seen Elcott kill before and realizes he will again.
-She tries to free Rose, but the maid is murdered by Mr. Edwards.
-The time comes to pack up and leave.
-Mr. Edwards goes upstairs to push Mrs. Herries out the window, an apparent suicide.
-But the body in the chair has been switched by Mrs. Herries and Ada and is actually that of Rose.
-The police have arrived, and Elcott realizes that he and Mr. and Mrs. Edwards have made a fatal mistake.
+The criminals taunt Mrs. Herries, placing her chair near a window after informing the neighborhood that any screams emanating from the house would be those of an insane woman.
+Mrs. Edwards is concerned that they are staying too long in the house, which Elcott intends to sell.
+Mrs. Herries tries to bribe Mrs. Edwards, but Mr. Edwards snatches the money from his wife and refuses to leave.
+Tensions rise as Mrs. Herries learns the true identity of Elcott from a portrait of his wife that he had signed with his real name.
+Ada has seen Elcott kill before and realizes that he will kill again.
+She tries but is unable to free Rose, who is murdered by Mr. Edwards.

+When the time comes to leave the house, Mr. Edwards approaches Mrs. Herries to push her out of the window, attempting to suggest suicide.
+However, the body in the chair has been switched by Mrs. Herries and Ada and is actually that of Rose.
+The police arrive and Elcott realizes that he and Mr. and Mrs. Edwards have made a fatal mistake.